kautsiitd/Games-and-BOTS/README.md

 # Tic Tac Toe

+It's simple Tic Tac Toe game with little bit different rules(See *Rules To Win* section), of **nxn** board size where board size and win length is customizable.
+I am using simple **BFS over search space of possible moves** but in adHoc manner, in it's BOT's AI implementation which let me achieved **3-ply**.

 ## How to Use

 1. Clone this repo using *git clone https://github.com/kautsiitd/Games-and-BOTS.git* or directly download zip file from above.